 In 2006, she won both team and individual silver medals at the World Equestrian Games aboard the nearly flawless Authentic.
 In 2014 Madden returned to the World Equestrian Games with Cortes’C’, winning a team bronze and individual bronze.
 Cortes’C’ was also voted Best Horse of the Games.
 Madden was a member of the gold medal winning 2003 (aboard Conquest II) and 2011 (aboard Coral Reef Via Volo) Pan American Games Teams and an individual silver medalist with Coral Reef Via Volo at the 2011 Pan American Games.
 She returned for a third Olympic appearance at the 2012 London Olympics on Coral Reef Via Volo owned by Coral Reef Ranch where she and US team did not medal.

-Beezie has 17 wins in Nations Cup competition and 8 World Cup Qualifier wins.
+Beezie has 18 wins in Nations Cup competition and 8 World Cup Qualifier wins.
 In 2005, she won the $200,000 Budweiser American Invitational in Tampa aboard Authentic and repeated the feat in 2007 (Authentic) and again in 2014 (Coral Reef Via Volo).
 Other notable finishes include the Million Dollar CN International at Spruce Meadows in Canada aboard Judgement ISF in 2005.
 She is also a three-time winner of the prestigious Spruce Meadows Atco Power Queen Elizabeth II Cup, winning twice on Authentic and again in 2012 on Simon.
 Madden currently is the 2nd on the all-time prize money winnings standings at the world renowned Spruce Meadows.
 In July of 2007, Madden added winning the world renowned Grand Prix of Aachen to her list of notable achievements aboard Authentic.
 Beezie became the first rider to win the $1 Million AIG HITS Grand Prix in all three locations offered in 2019 with her win with Darry Lou at HITS Thermal.